 If you notice any of these signs, seek veterinary attention immediately:

 - lumps near the area

-If your dog is playful, you can try to redirect him with a toy or chew.
-This strategy will probably only work if your dog is licking his paws due to boredom or stress.
+This strategy will probably only work if your dog licks his paws due to boredom or stress.

 I recommend this Bitter Spray for Dogs from Rocco and Roxie.
 Dogs hate the taste of the spray, which stops them from licking the effected area.